Every website needs to be hosted.

 Having a rough idea of what you’re willing and able to spend will at least help you narrow down your options.

+To find out what’s right for you, assess your website and goals.
 For example, if you’re starting a small personal blog and not expecting tons of traffic, you can get away with paying less than $5 or $10 per month for a cheap web hosting provider.
 Small business owners and ecommerce sites would likely want to look towards a higher pricing tier.

 Web hosting is like any other type of product or service.
 In most instances, you get what you pay for.
 So don’t expect to pay $2 per month for the best web hosting experience on the planet.